gpietrop/gpietrop.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I defended my Ph.D.
-I am now a postdoctoral researcher at University of Trieste
+I defended my PhD and I am now a postdoctoral researcher at the University of Trieste.